jshun/ppopp20-ae/README.md

 prints the times using all hyper-threads.
-Experiments on more than 4 threads are run three times, except for MIS, which is only run once since the program modifies the input (numbers reported in the paper take the median of the three trials).
+Experiments on more than 4 threads are run three times, except for MIS, which is only run once since the program modifies the input (numbers reported in the paper take the minimum of three trials).

 Edge-aware parallelization is used for the Orkut-group, Web, and LiveJournal hypergraphs due to their highly-skewed degree